Liga Panameña de Fútbol: Competition format

-Schedule for each tournament (Apertura & Clausura) is set up into 16 match days.
+The schedule for each tournament (Apertura & Clausura) is set up into 16 match days.

 10 matches against teams within same conference and 6 matches against opposing conference.

 In the Apertura, teams of the Eastern Conference will face only one time teams of the Western Conference.
 The team that plays home at the Apertura will have to play away when facing same team at the Clausura.
 This way the League can assure that Eastern Conference and Western Conference will face each other at Home & Away at the end of both tournaments.
-When playing against teams within the same conference, each team will face Home & Aways matches in both Apertura and Clausura.
+When playing against teams within the same conference, each team will face home & away matches in both Apertura and Clausura.

 The first stage of both tournaments is combined into an aggregate table to determine relegation.
 The team with the fewest points is relegated to the Primera A for the following season.

 The champions of both tournaments + the next best ranked team qualify to the CONCACAF Central American Cup.
-Beforehand, via the CONCACAF League, 3 teams used to classify as well.
-As well, starting from 2023, the winners of both the Apertura & Clausura tournaments will classify for Copa Libertadores, while the runners-up classify for Copa Sudamericana.
+Beforehand, via the CONCACAF League, 3 teams used to qualify as well.
+As well, starting from 2023, the winners of both the Apertura & Clausura tournaments will qualify for Copa Libertadores, while the runners-up qualify for Copa Sudamericana.